 “I struggle every day with will he be safe in the world, will he be protected?” she said.
 “Will he be able to live a full life as a part of the world like he should?”

-This feeling drove Lauren and her family to get involved in the push to pass #TransLawMA last year—the law that now ensures transgender people in Massachusetts are fully protected in public spaces like medical offices, parks and hotels.
-Now, with an initiative seeking to repeal this law on the ballot in 2018, Lauren and her family are speaking up and sharing their story to show why this law matters to real people across the state.
+This feeling drove Lauren and her family to get involved in the push to pass #TransLawMA two years ago—the law that now ensures transgender people in Massachusetts are fully protected in public spaces like medical offices, parks and hotels.
+Now, with an initiative seeking to repeal this law on the ballot this November, Lauren and her family are speaking up and sharing their story to show why this law matters to real people across the state.
 Her son’s ability to live a full life depends on it, she said.

 “Every parent just wants their child to blossom and be able to live fully, and not having him be protected would make me fear for his safety on a daily basis,” she said.
 “This is not a choice, it’s who he is.
 It’s not a decision that he made, it is a deep part of his identity, and he deserves to live with authenticity.”